JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 </div>
 Let's look more precisely at each of these cases.

-<div class="note">If the table has a composite primary key, JPA Buddy will generate `@`JoinColumns annotation with multiple columns presented in it, instead of simple `@`JoinColumn.</div>
+<div class="note">If the table has a composite primary key, JPA Buddy will generate @JoinColumns annotation with multiple columns presented in it, instead of simple @JoinColumn.</div>

 #### @OneToOne